-I no longer live in Portland but I’m living lots of lives in this small, single body.
+I no longer live in Portland, but I’m living lots of lives and identities in this small, single body.

-I’m ambivalent, I’m selfish, I loafe.
+I’m ambivalent, I’m anxious, I loafe.
 I don’t know that these are bad things.

-I am also thoughtful and kind and want the best for me and better for you.
+I am also thoughtful, compassionate, and kind.
+I want the best for me and better for you, whoever you are.